Documentation Index

 Troubleshooting

-Check the session log link in the PR comment.
-You can also connect via MCP or SSH to see what’s
+Environment is stuck provisioning Check the session log link in the PR comment.
+You can also connect via MCP or SSH to see what’s happening in real-time.
+Secrets aren’t being recognized Make sure your.env files are in the project directory when you run the upload command.
+The script

 searches for all .env* files.